AntoineComeau/Lfuncff/README.md

 **cursed:0**                         ----- when the middle coefficient is zero, need to compute an extra coefficient in these cases

-**conjecture:true**                  ----- true if no conterexamples of the conjecture has been found, PrincipalLegendre only, see Conjecture 4.3.1 in thesis
+**conjecture:true**                  ----- true if no conterexamples of the conjecture has been found, PrincipalLegendre only, see conjecture.pdf

 **time:1805ms**                      ----- running time